EU CBAM Certificate Price Tracker: Live ETS Price and Historical Chart

 4. Industrial production levels: Lower EU industrial output reduces ETS compliance demand, placing downward pressure on prices.
 The 2019 to 2020 period and the post-COVID demand recovery both reflect this dynamic.

 5. Political reform signals: Formal calls from member states to modify the ETS, or signals from the Commission about MSR adjustments, introduce volatility even before any rule change is enacted.
-Q1 2026 is a current example.
+Ten EU member states' Q1 2026 "existential risk" warning was one example; another came when the Commission published its ETS Phase 5 revision proposal on July 17, 2026, and EUA futures rallied in the following week as the market judged the proposal less bearish than feared.
+Markets also continue to weigh prospects for UK-EU ETS linkage.

 Is the CBAM Price the Same as the EU ETS Price?